 I have grown by triumphing over disappointments.
 Not being accepted into a music program due to the reality of having small hands led me down a different route where I recorded my own music.
 Enduring hearing loss from a mishap made me a better listener.
 Experiencing a hit and run bike accident taught me how the kindness of a stranger can change everything.
 Suffering from asthma resulted in a personal challenge of running my first 10K.
 Learning to be self-aware and manage my emotions in difficult situations and workplaces has been empowering and has given me wisdom.
 Embracing my personal core values of empathy, compassion, and creativity has offered me the freedom to be authentic with who I am and what I want to do.
 I strive to live life fully and cheer on others to do the same.
 I can support you achieve your dreams, goals, and desires.

 Coaching sessions will be available via Skype, phone, and chat.
 In-person appointments can be arranged for local clients in the Halifax (Nova Scotia, Canada) and surrounding area.
 My specialty areas are caregiver balance, grief acceptance, and emotional intelligence.
 I have completed The Life Coach Certification Group (ICF approved) Success Conversion Coaching Program and hold three International Coach Certifications with the Certified Coaches Alliance.
-I am also a Compassion Fatigue Resiliency Educator via the Traumatology Institute and can offer workshops in Caregiver Balance and Writing Your Life Story.
-I am available for motivational speaking engagements and will be launching my Red Bike Way of Life E-Book Series in coming months.
+I am also a Compassion Fatigue Resiliency Educator via the Traumatology Institute and offer workshops in Caregiver Balance, Writing Your Life Story, and Vision Boards.
 As a sociologist, I have taught part-time at a local university for several years and hold a MA in sociology (specializing in education, employment, and the workplace), and a MBA in executive management specializing in change.

-On the consulting side, I offer services ranging from life transition planning to social media management.
+On the consulting side, I offer a variety of services such as life transition planning, ESL (English as a Second Language) teaching, and social media management.
 For over 10 years, I had the opportunity to direct a health charity in my region which gave me inspirational insights from those living daily with a chronic illness.
 Having an entrepreneurial spirit, I have owned three businesses and experienced the exhilaration, risks, and very long hours firsthand.
 Since I was a teenager, I creatively dealt with my grief by composing songs and released two independent CDs in the marketplace.
 In the words of Albert Einstein, “Life is like riding a bicycle.
 To keep your balance, you must keep moving.”

 The cycle of life.
 I coach caregivers who care for their elderly parents, chronically ill loved ones, injured military spouses, and special needs children, When we ponder grief, we often connect it with dying.
 A caregiver can experience grief as a result of the losses he or she endures when caring for someone with a chronic illness such as loss of freedom, financial security, and independence.